Chart Color Schemes

 Yanchep is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census data shows that in Yanchep, 97.2% of dwellings were houses, with the remaining 2.8% being semi-detached, apartments, or other types.
-In comparison, Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Yanchep was at 19.8%, with mortgaged dwellings at 57.9% and rented ones at 22.3%.
-The median monthly mortgage repayment in Yanchep was $1,842, lower than Perth metro's $1,898.
+In Yanchep, as per the latest Census evaluation, 97.2% of dwellings were houses, with the remaining 2.8% being semi-detached, apartments, or other types.
+This contrasts with Perth metro's figures of 77.8% houses and 22.1% other dwellings.
+Home ownership in Yanchep stood at 19.8%, with mortgaged dwellings at 57.9% and rented ones at 22.3%.
+The median monthly mortgage repayment was $1,842, lower than Perth metro's average of $1,907.
 The median weekly rent in Yanchep was $340, compared to Perth metro's $350.
 Nationally, Yanchep's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing